-The second part of the equation is to give away something that a large percentage of your market will want.
-Don’t make it something obscure.
-For example, if you're giving away something for a dentist, don't give away 50% off a root canal.
+For example, if you're a dentist, don't give away 50% off a root canal.
 Give away something like a free cleaning or the ultimate dental hygiene product basket.
 Those are things that almost anyone interested in dental care will want.

 When you're adding ways to earn extra entries, it's important to do it right.
 Here's what I've seen to be effective for each type of entry.